-- 10.1 The ACD, the Depositary and the Investment Manager are or may be involved in other financial, investment and professional activities which may, on occasion, cause conflicts of interest with the management of the Company.
-In addition, the Company may enter into transactions at arm's length with companies in the same group as the ACD or the Investment Manager. - 10.2 The Depositary may, from time to time, act as depositary of other companies or funds. - 10.3 The Custodian may, from time to time, act as custodian and hold assets of other funds and investors. - 10.4 Each of the parties will, to the extent of their ability and in compliance with the FCA Rules, ensure that the performance of their respective duties will not be impaired by any such involvement. - 10.5 To ensure the fair treatment of shareholders is central to all the activities of the ACD, the ACD has implemented a Treating Customers Fairly policy, against which all its policies and procedures and those of its delegates are measured and must conform.
-This ensures that conflicts of interest are appropriately managed in a way that is fair to investors as outlined in this section, that expenses are proportionate and allocated fairly (see Fees and Expenses), that investors can redeem their holdings (see Buying and Selling Units) and that if investors are dissatisfied with their treatment their complaints are assessed by an independent and impartial investigator (see Complaints). - 10.6 Copies of the ACD's and the Investment Manager's conflicts of interest policies are available from the ACD on request. - 10.7 The ACD maintains a written conflict of interest policy.
+10.1 The ACD, the Depositary and the Investment Advisers are, or may be, involved in other financial, investment and professional activities which may, on occasion, cause conflicts of interest with the management of the Company.
+In addition, the Company may enter into transactions at arm's length with companies in the same group as the ACD or the Investment Adviser.
+Copies of the ACD's and the Investment Adviser's conflicts of interest policies are available from the ACD on request.

+- 10.2 The ACD maintains a written conflict of interest policy.
 The ACD acknowledges that there may be some situations where the organisational or administrative arrangements in place for the management of conflicts of interest are not sufficient to ensure, with reasonable confidence, that risks of damage to the interests of the Company or its shareholders will be prevented.
-Should any such situations arise the ACD will, as a last resort if the conflict cannot be avoided, disclose these to shareholders in the report and accounts or otherwise an appropriate format.
+Should any such situations arise the ACD will, as a last resort if the conflict cannot be avoided, disclose these to shareholders in the report and accounts or otherwise an appropriate format. - 10.3 The Depositary may, from time to time, act as depositary of other companies or funds. - 10.4 The Custodian may, from time to time, act as custodian and hold assets of other funds and investors. - 10.5 Each of the parties will, to the extent of their ability and in compliance with the FCA Rules, ensure that the performance of their respective duties will not be impaired by any such involvement. - 10.6 To ensure the fair treatment of shareholders is central to all the activities of the ACD, the ACD has implemented a Treating Customers Fairly policy, against which all its policies and procedures and those of its delegates are measured and must conform.
+This ensures that conflicts of interest are appropriately managed in a way that is fair to investors as outlined in this section, that expenses are proportionate and allocated fairly (see Fees and Expenses), that investors can redeem their holdings (see Selling shares) and that if investors are dissatisfied with their treatment their complaints are assessed by an independent and impartial investigator (see Complaints).